 The DC Water Meter Rehabilitation Project is focusing on replacing meters and meter transmitting units that are nearing the end of their useful life in various locations throughout the District of Columbia.
 This project supports the rehabilitation of DC Water's Automated Meter Reading (AMR) system, which uses radio transmitters wired to water meters to convey data to a network of radio receivers, also referred to as Advanced Metering Infrastructure (AMI).
 These new meters and transmitting units have improved capabilities compared to the last series of meters and promote timely and accurate monthly bills for customers.
-As of September 30, 2018, DC Water has installed 79,500 new meters, which increased overall transmissions to 86%.
+DC Water completed Phase 1 of this project in March of 2019 and launched Phase 2 in September of 2019 to finalize the remaining 11,000 meters.
+As of September 30, 2019, DC Water has installed 84,534 new meters, which increased overall transmissions to 92.4%.
 Installment of these meters required cooperation with multiple departments and all costs remain within the approved budget.
-This project exceeded the contract goal of scheduling 60% of more inside appointments and has maintained a potential claims rate of
+This project exceeded the contract goal of scheduling 60% of more inside appointments and has maintained a potential claims rate of 0.03%.